Baltimore-County-Government/dotgov-components/src/components/site/EmphasizedImage.md

-Emphasized Image is a card with a background image that accepts a description(upper text) and a link(lower text).
+Emphasized Image is a card with an image that accepts a header(upper text) and a sub header(lower text) which links to another page.

 ```jsx
 <EmphasizedImage